esthernnolum/aws-iac-and-cicd/README.md

 # AWS Infrastructure and CI/CD Pipeline

 This project involves designing and implementing an AWS infrastructure using Terraform to support a highly available and scalable web application.
 The application features a frontend built with React/Next.js hosted on AWS Amplify, a backend built with Node.js hosted on AWS Lambda, and a MySQL database hosted on Amazon RDS.
-Additionally, the project includes setting up a CI/CD pipeline for automated deployment.
+Additionally, the project includes setting up a CI/CD pipeline for automated deployment and Monitoring/logging for the application.

  ## 📌 Architecture Diagram